benoitf/codenvy/docs/DOCKER.md

 We maintain a disaster recovery [policy and best practices](http://codenvy.readme.io/v5.0/docs/disaster-recovery).

 ## CLI Reference
 The CLI is configured to hide most error conditions from the output screen.
 If you believe that Codenvy or the CLI is starting with errors, the `cli.logs` file will have all of the traces and error output from your executions.

-## CLI Reference
-The CLI logs command execution inside of its runtime container into `~/.codenvy/cli/cli.logs`.

-The CLI is configured to hide most error conditions from the output screen.
-If you believe that Codenvy or the CLI is starting with errors, the `cli.logs` file will have all of the traces and error output from your executions.

 ### `codenvy init`